Nikema Williams: Early life and education

 Williams was born in Columbus, Georgia, and raised in Smiths Station, Alabama.
-Her father was a neighborhood leader, and her great-aunt Autherine Lucy integrated the University of Alabama.
+Her grandfather was a neighborhood leader, and her great-aunt Autherine Lucy integrated the University of Alabama.
 Williams graduated from Talladega College, where she became a member of Alpha Kappa Alpha sorority and earned a Bachelor of Arts degree in biology.
 After graduating from college, she moved to Atlanta in 2002.

 Early career

 After moving to Atlanta, Williams joined the Young Democrats of Georgia.
 She then served as vice president for public policy at Planned Parenthood Southeast.
-In 2011, she was elected the first vice chair of the Democratic Party of Georgia.
-She served as the party's interim chair in 2013, after Mike Berlon resigned.
 In 2018, Williams became the State Director of the National Domestic Workers Alliance.

-Williams supported Barack Obama's presidential campaigns and served as a member of the Obama Victory Fund in 2012.
-She was recognized as one of Obama's top bundlers during that campaign cycle, raising over $50,000 for the campaign.
+Georgia State Senate

 In 2017, Williams was elected to the Georgia State Senate, in a special election after Vincent Fort resigned to run in the Atlanta mayoral election.
 On November 13, 2018, Williams was one of 15 people arrested during a protest at the Georgia State Capitol against the handling of the 2018 Georgia gubernatorial election.
 The charges were dropped in June 2019.

+Williams was one of several Georgia General Assembly members to test positive for COVID-19 after being exposed by fellow member Brandon Beach.

+Party leadership

+In 2011, she was elected as first vice chair of the Democratic Party of Georgia.
+She briefly served as the party's interim chair in 2013, after Mike Berlon resigned, and remained as first vice chair under DuBose Porter.
+Williams supported Barack Obama's presidential campaigns and served as a member of the Obama Victory Fund in 2012.
+She was recognized as one of Obama's top bundlers during that campaign cycle, raising over $50,000 for the campaign.

-In January 2019, Williams was elected to once again lead the Georgia Democratic Party.
+In January 2019, Williams was elected by the DPG State Committee for a full term as Chair, and won re-election in 2023.
 She became the first Black woman, the third woman, and second African American to chair the party.
-She was a delegate to the 2008, 2012 and 2016 Democratic National Conventions.
+She was a delegate to the 2008, 2012 and 2016 Democratic National Conventions, and presided over early successes in federal elections in 2020.

-Williams was one of several Georgia General Assembly members to test positive for COVID-19 after being exposed by fellow member Brandon Beach.
+However, Williams faced widespread criticism, including from Senator Jon Ossoff, who reportedly pressed her to resign after the party's performances in the 2022 and 2024 Georgia state elections.
+In response, Williams announced her intent to resign from party leadership, as well as her proposal for Party bylaw amendments to ensure that the next chair would be a full-time, salaried position, which would prohibit Williams from continuing as DPG Chair.
+On March 31, 2025, two days after the State Committee approved Williams' proposal, Williams resigned as Chair, elevating First Vice Chair Matthew Wilson as interim Chair.